optimizely/scribe/content/stories/secret-escapes.md

 * Increase new user signups by personalizing PPC landing pages to keywords
 * Continuously measure the impact of new app and web changes

-## Experiment: The New User Mobile Onboarding Flow
+## Experiment: The New User Mobile App Onboarding Flow

 Before the Secret Escapes team first released their mobile app, they had a very important question to answer that faces many mobile app developers: should the app require users to sign up in order to view travel deals?